aws-samples/eks-workshop/content/codepipeline/cleanup.md

 draft: false
 ---

-Congratulations on completing the CI/CD with CodePipline module.
+Congratulations on completing the CI/CD with CodePipeline module.

 This module is not used in subsequent steps, so you can remove the resources now, or at the end of the workshop.